IBM-Cloud/nodejs-MEAN-stack/README.md

 6. Run `node server.js` to start your app
 7. Open a browser to the link provided in the terminal prompt to view your app

+Note that the code assumes a secured connection to MongoDB using SSL and a certificate.
+This way you can run the app locally but connect to IBM Cloud Databases for MongoDB.

 ##### Deploy to IBM Cloud

 Option 1 (launch this app directly from this repo):